 You can enable or disable these contents individually from your Android devices or iOS devices.

-How to setup Chromecast backdrop to customize the TV screen?
+How to set up Chromecast backdrop to customize the TV screen?

-In your Android device, start Chromecast app.
+In your Android device, start the

-Tap the menu key (3 vertical dots) in the top left as shown below to call out the menu items.
+Tap the menu key (3 vertical dots) in the top left, as shown below, to call out the menu items.

 Tap Backdrop (as shown below).

-For satellite images and featured photos, you can drag the switch to right to turn it on, left to turn it off.
+For satellite images and featured photos, you can drag the switch to right to turn it on, or left to turn it off.

 That’s all for Chromecast backdrop settings.

-After you setup the Chromecast backdrop, you will see the current backdrop on your Android device as shown below.
+After you set up the Chromecast backdrop, you will see the current backdrop on your Android device as shown below.

 You can tap the settings icon (gear) in the top right to change the backdrop preferences.